LobsterScience/LobTag2/README.md

 devtools::install_github('LobsterScience/LobTag2')

 You may need to update some of your packages while installing if you have older versions of dependencies installed.
-After installation, find the location of your user guide by entering:

 When you load the package you should get a message telling you where to find the user guide.
 Read the user guide for more info.
 Loading the package creates a folder called LOBTAG on your C: drive, all of your files (user guide, data upload templates, extra data, etc. can be found here).